tuxcanfly/ViMango/README.md

 so, django and web.py's url can be parsed.

 No settings are imported and no django modules used.
 see the source, for more detail.

-Have fun!
+combine with youcompleteme, would be more convenient!